Štrand: Novi Sad Raid

 On 21 January, 1942, Hungarian fascist forces started a pogrom against Serbian and Jewish citizens of Novi Sad.
 Between 1300 and 2000 citizens were killed in three days.
 Arrested citizens, by truck or by foot, were brought at the very entrance of Štrand.
 Lined up in rows, they waited to go to the very banks of the Danube, where they were killed and wounded.
 The lifeless and wounded bodies were pushed under the ice.

 NATO Bombing of Novi Sad

 With the construction of the Liberty Bridge in 1981, the bridge would pass above the beach, visually splitting the beach into two areas.
-The NATO bombardment of 1999 would result the bridges destruction, scattering debris across the beach area.
-For several years beach goers were advised to not swim too far from the shores of Štrand, due to bombs that were dropped on and near the bridge, the debris within the Danube, and the structural instability of the bridge remains.
+The 1999 NATO bombing would result in the bridge's destruction, scattering debris across the beach area.
+For several years beachgoers were advised not to swim too far from the shores of Štrand, due to the bombs that were dropped on and near the bridge, the debris within the Danube, and the structural instability of the bridge's remains.